AlexanderDisput/Project-1-Sauna/README.md

 -Main navigation menu and structured layout
 -use principles of UX
--incorporate user initiate and control actions such as playing video/audio -have at least 3 pages (landing page/form page/)
+-incorporate user initiate and control actions such as playing video/audio -have at least 3 pages (landing page/form page/pricing page)

 -write HTML that passes W3C validator
 -write CSS code that passes Jigsaw validator